SYMPOSIUM® SVELTE SHELF

 I've heard of using cones and spikes - but how can a shelf improve a speaker?

-Can I use them with my existing speaker stands or bases?
+So does that mean that I can use Sveltes with my existing speaker stands or bases?

 Absolutely!
 Sveltes are very beneficial when placed between the speaker and any type of speaker stand, and will amplify the benefit of any speaker stand by providing superior damping not only to the loudspeaker but also to the speaker stand itself.
-They even work with small computer speakers on desks!
+They even work with small computer speakers on desks.What size should I get for my speaker?

-We've found that it's best to have a Svelte that extends an inch or two beyond the perimeter "footprint" of your speaker, and these work best, but even Sveltes that are smaller than the footprint of the speaker will provide sonic benefit.
+We've found that it's best to have a Svelte that extends a little beyond the perimeter "footprint" of your speaker.
+While having a little more area gives optimum results, even Sveltes that are smaller than the footprint of the speaker provide significant benefits.What stock sizes are available?

-The Svelte Shelf (and special Ultra Platform) with the Verity Audio Parsifal loudspeaker
+The Svelte Shelf (and special Ultra Platform) and the Verity Audio Parsifal loudspeaker

-Want to read more about the technical aspects of the Svelte Shelf?
-Please click here.
+For more about the technical aspects of the Svelte Shelf, please click here.

 The Bottom Line